jdcloudcom/en/documentation/Networking/Direct-Connection/Pricing/Price-Overview.md

 For Hosted Connect, JD Public Cloud will select the cooperation operators for you to access the Public Cloud via the exclusive port.

 ##### Hosted Connection

-JD Cloud & AI’s charging item for exclusive port method is as follows:
+JD Cloud’s charging items are as follows:

 | Billing Item | Description | Billing Method | Cost |
 |:---:|:---:|:---:|:---:|